 Dwarf Athletic Association of AmericaCode of Conduct for 2018 National Orlando Games

 The Dwarf Athletic Association of America (DAAA) encourages people with dwarfism to participate in sports regardless of their level of skills.
-As the focus of DAAA is dwarf athlete, membership in DAAA provides the opportunity for individuals with dwarfism to reach their potential in sports.
+As the focus of DAAA is dwarf athletes, membership in DAAA provides the opportunity for individuals with dwarfism to reach their potential in sports.

 To this end, I pledge to uphold the spirit of this Code of Conduct which offers a general guide to my conduct as a member of DAAA when attending National and Regional games or any DAAA sanctioned National, Regional or Local competition.
-I recognize that this Code of Conduct does not establish a complete set of rule, which prescribes every aspect of appropriate behavior.
+I recognize that this Code of Conduct does not establish a complete set of rules, which prescribes every aspect of appropriate behavior.

-By signing the Code, in its unaltered form, I
+By signing the Code, in its unaltered form, I:

 Agree to participate as a member of DAAA;